KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

   - git
 edits:
   - date: 2014/03/17
-    md: "[Git tips and tricks – Part 2](/2014/03/17/git-tips-and-tricks-part-2/) is out!
-Go check it."
+    md: '[Git tips and tricks – Part 2](/2014/03/17/git-tips-and-tricks-part-2/) is out!
+Go check it.'
 ---

-{% info %}
-The following is the first post of a series written by my dear brother Loïc, Git expert at Future PLC.
-I’ll release the next parts in the next few weeks, so be sure to stay tuned for more Git awesomeness!
-{% endinfo %}
+{% info %} The following is the first post of a series written by my dear brother Loïc, Git expert at Future PLC.
+I’ll release the next parts in the next few weeks, so be sure to stay tuned for more Git awesomeness! {% endinfo %}

 Hi people!
 Today, I’m gonna share with you some Git tips & tricks I’ve already shared with my workmates at Future PLC.
 But before even starting let’s never forget the more important laws of Git.